CompuTec/computec-docs/docs/processforce/processforce-plugins/batch-traceability/overview.md

 Before using the Batch Traceability 360 plug-in, ensure that the prerequisites are met:

 CompuTec ProcessForce and CompuTec Licence Server is installed and configured.
-For more details, refer to the installation documentation [here](https://learn.computec.one/docs/processforce/administrator-guide/licensing/license-server/overview)
+For more details, refer to the [installation documentation](https://learn.computec.one/docs/processforce/administrator-guide/licensing/license-server/overview)

 ### CompuTec AppEngine and Plug-in Installation and Configuration